On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$

-is a lower bound for the first non-zero eigenvalue of the Laplacian of the Cayley graphs of $\operatorname{PSL}_2\mathbb{F}_p$ (with the same generators), independently of $p$.
-This is inspired by the work of Selberg \cite{MR182610}, where he conjectured that the smallest non-zero eigenvalue of the Laplacian on hyperbolic surfaces given as quotients of the upper half-plane $\mathbb{H}^2$ by congruence subgroups of $\operatorname{SL}_2\Z$ is bounded below by $1/4$.
-He proved the lower bound $3/16$.
-Note that our $\lambda_0$ is the bottom of the Laplacian on $\Gamma$, just as $1/4$ is for $\mathbb{H}^2$.
-In any case, we conjecture that this value is the limit for the spectral gaps of $\operatorname{PSL}_2\mathbb{F}_p$.
+is the bottom of the spectrum of the Laplacian on $\Gamma$ just as $1/4$ is for the Laplacian on $\mathbb{H}^2$.
+This can be compared with the work of Selberg \cite{MR182610}, where he conjectured that the smallest non-zero eigenvalue of the Laplacian on hyperbolic surfaces given as quotients of the upper half-plane $\mathbb{H}^2$ by congruence subgroups of $\operatorname{SL}_2\Z$ is bounded below by $1/4$.
+He also proved the lower bound $3/16$.
+Our numerical computations indicate that $\lambda_0$ is a lower bound for the first non-zero eigenvalue of the Laplacian of the Cayley graphs of $\operatorname{PSL}_2\mathbb{F}_p$ (with the same set of generators) for many primes $p$.
+In Fig.~\ref{fig:specL}, we plot the spectra for the first four primes.
+Further computations indicate that the first prime for which the first non-zero eigenvalue falls below $\lambda_0$ is $p=37$.
+We conjecture that $\lambda_0$ is the limiting value of the spectral gaps for the family $\operatorname{PSL}_2\mathbb{F}_p$.

 Magee informed us that he made more general conjectures of similar type in his lecture \cite{magee_optimal_spectral_gaps_2024} in 2024, after which Sarnak pointed out that related conjectures to ours date back to a paper by Buck \cite{MR830648}.
 For further information, we also refer to the recent paper \cite{MR3985838}.